 Also of course we can explore whether or not that evaluation of ourselves is correct or not.
 We may or may not be actually fat.
 An anorexic person is not actually fat, although they think of themselves as fat.
 Then other people are actually quite obese; they are fat.
 And also we might discover that our attitude toward ourselves is basically unrealistic.
 If we are fifty years old and we expect that we’re going to weigh the same as we weighed when we were twenty-one, and that that really is what we should weigh, that’s being a bit unrealistic, isn’t it?
 And so maybe that is the emotion that we have to work with, in terms of I have unrealistic expectations of myself – in whatever area that might be: whether it’s weight, whether it’s achievement at work, whatever it is.

 This particular way in which we did this application of the five types of deep awareness toward ourselves is in the situation when we’re actually feeling one of these emotions.
-But there’s another way of applying these five types of awareness toward ourselves that looks in a more general way – even when we’re not feeling a certain emotion right now – and that we’ll do after the coffee break.
+But there’s another way of applying these five types of awareness toward ourselves that looks in a more general way – even when we’re not feeling a certain emotion right now – and that we’ll do next.